Buzz. Buzz. BUZZZZzzzZZZzzzZzZzZzzZzzz.

 And not because singleness is hard, but more because trying to force yourself to change your own pattern of behaviour is tough stuff.
 And boy have I had some very

 damaging strange interesting patterns of behaviour.
-Most of

 Between me and you, I was going to make a really big mistake earlier this year.
 In fact, I very nearly made a mistake that would have cost me this blog, because integrity means something to me (Hi again Pride!) and although you dear Reader would never have known about it (unless I started doing confession on the post *shivers*), reputation damage is a bit sticky…